brknapp/Project_1/README.md

     ##  9 Spider-Man: Far from Home         2019        tt6320628     movie       https://m.media-amazon.c… 225          True
     ## 10 Jack Black: Spider-Man            2002        tt0331527     movie       https://m.media-amazon.c… 225          True

-# Get the Data for One Series!
+# Get the Data for One Series

 That’s great!
 Now, lets get the data for all of the Star Wars movies: